 CIT and aphasia

-The American Speech-Language-Hearing Association provides detailed guidance in evaluating new technologies and practices.
-You’ll find it under the heading “Find a Professional”.
+The American Speech-Language-Hearing Association (ASHA) provides a list of questions to guide you in evaluating new products or technologies.
+You’ll find it under the heading “What to ask your Audiologist or SLP.”